126 Results

 AARP Safe Driver CoursesCategory -

 ANNIE (Chanhassen Dinner Theatre)Adult TripsHighway 12 Adult Day Trip: Chanhassen Dinner Theatre Wednesday, November 11, 2026 Annie is a beloved, high-energy musical set in New York City during the Great Depression.
 The story follows Annie, a spirited and optimistic orphan who dreams of finding her parents and believes that “the sun will come out tomorrow,” no matter how tough life gets.
 Living in a harsh orphanage run by the bitter Miss Hannigan, Annie’s luck changes when she is chosen to spend the holidays with billionaire Oliver Warbucks.
 Her bravery and honesty quickly win over Warbucks and his secretary, Grace Farrell.
 When Warbucks offers a reward to find Annie’s parents, greedy schemers—including Miss Hannigan—hatch a plan to take advantage of the situation.
 Filled with memorable songs like “Tomorrow,” “It’s the Hard-Knock Life,” and “Maybe,” Annie is a heartwarming tale of hope, family, and resilience.
 With its strong message, lovable characters, and upbeat music, the musical continues to charm audiences of all ages.
 This trip includes motor coach transportation, a ticket to the show, and lunch (drinks included are water, coffee, & milk).
 Gratuity is included for the meal.
 Gratuity is not included for any additional purchases.
 No refunds can be issued after the registration deadline has passed.
-Registration deadline: October 7 Depart: 9:10am - Load at ACGC: High School (South Parking Lot) 9:30am - Load at Litchfield: Civic Arena (North Parking Lot) 9:55am - Load at Dassel-Cokato: PAC 10:15am - Load at Howard Lake: MAWSECO (720 9th Ave) 11:00am-1:00pm - Lunch (Dine-in service) 1:00-3:30pm - Matinee performance (includes a 20-minute intermission) Return: 4:45pm - Unload in Howard Lake 5:05pm - Unload in Dassel-Cokato 5:30pm - Unload in Litchfield 5:50pm - Unload in ACGC *All times are approximate and subject to change.Winter/Spring 2026 -
+Registration deadline: October 7 Depart: 9:10am - Load at ACGC: High School (South Parking Lot) 9:30am - Load at Litchfield: Civic Arena (North Parking Lot) 9:55am - Load at Dassel-Cokato: PAC 10:15am - Load at Howard Lake: MAWSECO (720 9th Ave) 11:00am-1:00pm - Lunch (Dine-in service) 1:00-3:30pm - Matinee performance (includes a 20-minute intermission) Return: 4:45pm - Unload in Howard Lake 5:05pm - Unload in Dassel-Cokato 5:30pm - Unload in Litchfield 5:50pm - Unload in ACGC *All times are approximate and subject to change.Summer 2026 -

 AdultCommunity Education Programs for Adults embrace the belief in lifelong learning and aim to enhance learning opportunities; empower people and build community.
 Our programs include: AARP Safe Driver Courses, Adult Enrichment, Adult Recreation & Adult Day Trips.
 If you've opted in for text messaging, you’ll receive notifications regarding any class updates.
 To stay informed, please make sure you have opted in for text messaging.
 Cancellation/Refund Policy: To receive a refund, cancellation requests must be submitted no later than two full business days before the class start date OR by the listed registration deadline.Category -